syncfusion-content/fileformat-docs/File-Formats/Presentation/Getting-Started.md

 {% highlight vb.net %}

 'Opens a PowerPoint Presentation
 Dim pptxDoc As IPresentation = Presentation.Open(fileName)

-'Creates an instance of ChartToImageConverter and assigns it to ChartToImageConverter property of Presentation

-pptxDoc.ChartToImageConverter = New ChartToImageConverter ()
+'Creates an instance of ChartToImageConverter and assigns it to ChartToImageConverter property of Presentation pptxDoc.ChartToImageConverter = New ChartToImageConverter ()

-'Converts the PowerPoint Presentation into PDF document

-Dim pdfDocument As PdfDocument = PresentationToPdfConverter.Convert(pptxDoc)
+'Converts the PowerPoint Presentation into PDF document Dim pdfDocument As PdfDocument = PresentationToPdfConverter.Convert(pptxDoc)

 'Saves the PDF document
 pdfDocument.Save("SampleWithoutSetting.pdf")

 'Closes the PDF document
 pdfDocument.Close(True)

 'Closes the Presentation
 pptxDoc.Close()

 {% endhighlight %}

 {% highlight UWP %}

-Essential Presentation Library does not support presentation to Pdf conversion in UWP platform.
+//Essential Presentation Library does not support presentation to Pdf conversion in UWP platform.

 {% endhighlight %}

 {% highlight ASP.NET CORE %}

-Essential Presentation Library does not support presentation to Pdf conversion in ASP.NET Core platforms.
+//Essential Presentation Library does not support presentation to Pdf conversion in ASP.NET Core platforms.

 {% endhighlight %}

 {% highlight XAMARIN %}

-Essential Presentation Library does not support presentation to Pdf conversion in ASP.NET Core platforms.
+//Essential Presentation Library does not support presentation to Pdf conversion in ASP.NET Core platforms.

 {% endhighlight %}